ortus-docs/contentbox-docs/back-end-development/back-end-development/modules/adding-meta-to-your-modules.md

 One common issue with using the theme for your module is the way Meta Tags are generated.
 Having your own module, its hard to set your Title, Keywords and Description.

-In ContentBox 3.1, coming out very soon, you are able to do this inside your Module Handler Events
+You are able to do this inside your Module Handler Events

 ```text
 function index(event,rc,prc){